sardev08/panther/docs/gitbook/operations/runbooks.md

  Failure Impact
  * Failure of this lambda will impact evaluating policies.

+## panther-processed-data-notifications
+This topic triggers the log analysis flow

 ## panther-remediation-api
 The `panther-remediation-api` API Gateway calls the `panther-remediation-api` lambda.